 To some extent, Shadow also counts.
-He is inexplicably ruthless in his pursuit to find the Chaos Emeralds to regain his memories and is apathetic to what's going on in the world in the beginning cutscene.
-This may explain the game's darker tone in how his character is conveyed.
+He is inexplicably ruthless in his pursuit to find the Chaos Emeralds to regain his memories, is apathetic to what's going on in the world in the beginning cutscene, and has regained his distaste for humanity.
+This may be justified due to the game's darker tone in how his character is conveyed.

 Air Fleet, where Shadow has the option to either cover the President's escape from the Black Arms (Hero), find the Chaos Emerald (Neutral), or assassinate the big man himself (Dark).